visionsofparadise/bufferfy/README.md

 ### Transform

-Creates a codec wrapper that transforms a value when serializing and deserializing.
+Creates a codec wrapper that transforms from source type to target type

 Serializes to ```[VALUE]```